readium/lcp-specs/readium-lcp-draft.md

 ## 3.5.
 Pointing to external resources: the `links` object

-A License Document <b>MUST</b> also contain a `links` object.
+A License Document <b class="rfc">must</b> also contain a `links` object.
 This is used to associate the License Document with resources that are not locally available.

-Each Link Object nested in `links` contains the link URI, a link relationship and an <b>OPTIONAL</b> set of other link properties.
+Each Link Object nested in `links` contains the link URI, a link relationship and an <b class="rfc">optional</b> set of other link properties.

 ### Link relationships